 When the time is up, let the pressure come down naturally for 35 to 45 minutes.
 Carefully turn the knob to the venting position to release any remaining pressure.

 Place a fine-mesh sieve or chinois over a large bowl.
 If desired, line the sieve with cheesecloth for a very clear broth.
 Strain the broth into the bowl and discard the solids.
-Let the broth cool and then cover the bowl and refrigerate it.
+Let the broth cool and then cover the bowl and refrigerate.

 When the broth has thoroughly chilled, scrape off and discard the layer of solid fat.
 Or save the fat to use in other recipes.

-- To store your homemade bone broth, pour it into freezer containers or ice cube trays and freeze for up to one year.
-Silicone ice cube trays come in a variety of sizes, and they are convenient—pop out a block or two of frozen bone broth whenever you need it.
+- To freeze, pour it into freezer containers or ice cube trays and freeze for up to one year.
+Silicone ice cube trays come in a variety of sizes, and they are convenient; pop out a block or two of frozen bone broth whenever you need it.

 - Canning jars can make suitable freezer containers, but they become fragile when frozen.
-To avoid broken jars, use wide-mouth jars.
+To avoid broken jars, use wide-mouthed jars.
 Make sure the broth is cooled when you pour it into the jars and leave at least an inch of headspace.
-Freeze the jars of broth uncovered.
-When the broth is completely frozen, place the lids on the jars.
-It's best to defrost glass jars of bone broth in the refrigerator to avoid sudden temperature changes.
+Freeze the jars of broth uncovered, and when the broth is completely frozen, place the lids on the jars.
+It's best to defrost glass jars of bone broth in the refrigerator to avoid sudden temperature changes and possible breakage.

 For extra beef flavor, add some oxtails, a meaty beef shank, or a few short ribs.